2010s

-The 2010s (pronounced "twenty-tens"; shortened to "the '10s" also known as "The Tens" or more rarely "The Teens") was a decade that began on January 1, 2010, and ended on December 31, 2019.
+The 2010s (pronounced "twenty-tens" or "two thousand [and] tens"; shortened to "the '10s" and also known as "The Tens" or "The Teens") was a decade that began on 1 January 2010, and ended on 31 December 2019.

-The decade began with an optimistic economical recovery from the late 2000s financial crisis.
-Inflation and interest rates stayed low and steady throughout the decade, Gross world product grew from 2010 to 2019, marking a period of stable recovery.
-The 2010s were a prosperous decade for the global economy, fueled by strong economic growth in many countries, robust consumer spending, increased investment in infrastructure, and the emergence of new technologies.
-Unrest in some countries—particularly in the Arab world—evolved into socioeconomic crises triggering revolutions in Tunisia, Egypt, and Bahrain as well as civil wars in Libya, Syria, and Yemen in a regional phenomenon commonly referred to as the Arab Spring, while the resulting European debt crisis was pronounced early in the decade.
-Shifting social attitudes saw LGBT rights make substantial progress during the decade, particularly in developed countries.
+The decade began with an economic recovery from the Great Recession.
+Inflation and interest rates stayed low and steady throughout the decade, gross world product grew from 2010 to 2019.
+Global economic recovery accelerated during the latter half of the decade, fueled by strong economic growth in many countries, robust consumer spending, increased investment in infrastructure, and the emergence of new technologies.
+However, the recovery developed unevenly.
+Socioeconomic crises in some countries—particularly in the Arab world—triggered political revolutions in Tunisia, Egypt, and Bahrain as well as civil wars in Libya, Syria, and Yemen in a regional phenomenon that was commonly referred to as the Arab Spring.
+Meanwhile, Europe had to grapple with a debt crisis that was pronounced early in the decade.
+Shifting social attitudes saw LGBT rights make substantial progress throughout the decade, particularly in developed countries.